The Human Life Value Approach: Valuing Your Life Beyond Numbers

 Practical Tip: Discount rates are often used to calculate the present value of a real estate investment by determining the “discounted” net present value of a future stream of rental income based upon a “discount rate” that is arrived at based upon market conditions.

-Example, if Tom is a 45 year old management level employee and his salary is $100,000 a year, the annual income needed to replace his income may be deemed to be $70,000 (based upon deducting living expenses).
+Example: If Tom is a 45 year old management level employee and his salary is $100,000 a year, the annual income needed to replace his income may be deemed to be $70,000 (based upon deducting living expenses).

 If Tom’s likely retirement age is 65, the insurance company would need to calculate $70,000 x 20 years = $1,400,000, and then discount it to present value to arrive at an appropriate death benefit.